Nested IF function in Excel

 nested and statement

-Finally, we will first input what would be the outcome if criteria is fullfilled and then we will enter what will be the outcome if criteria is not fulfilled.
-In this case, it is "Select" and "Reject".
+Finally, we will first input what would be the outcome if criteria is fulfilled and then we will enter what will be the outcome if criteria is not fulfilled.
+In this case, it is Select and Reject.

 if and or formula nested